Systemic diversification

 As an impact producer, Lorena collaborates with a talented team of freelancers and professionals from diverse backgrounds, bringing a range of expertise to their projects.
 With a strong background in project management, film production, and artist management, Lorena's experience spans across the realms of music, film, animation, and virtual reality.
 Their captivating works include projects such as Grand Jury Award Biennale di Venezia winner "From the Main Square" .

-Driven by a passion for exploring cross-border production, Lorena's current research with CIRCE focuses on the impact of traditional and queer business structures on the cultural and creative economies sector.
-With the purpose to deepen our understanding of cross- boundary cultural creation, Lorena Junghans is additionally a resident of SOAM.earth, a community catalyst that explores new forms of collaborative imagination, experimentation, and learning.
+Driven by a passion for exploring cross-border production, Lorena's research in 2023 with CIRCE focused on the impact of traditional and queer business structures on the cultural and creative economies sector.
+While trying to find collaborators that want to transcend current limitations, Lorena was a resident of SOAM.earth, a community catalyst that explores new forms of collaborative imagination, the Empower Now incubator program of Impact Hub Berlin and a fellow of the "mental health and wellbeing" program of tbd*.

 As co-founder and managing director of "CONNECTED DIFFERENCES e.v.", a non-profit dedicated to artists health and growth, Lorena is offering a structure for sustainable and equitable solutions.